expo/expo/docs/pages/versions/unversioned/sdk/storereview.md

 - Don't request a review when the user is doing something time sensitive like navigating.
 - Don't ask the user any questions before or while presenting the rating button or card.

+### Rate Limits

+Both Apple and Google limit the amount that you can call the `requestReview` method, so you'll generally want to ask the user for permission to request a review before calling `StoreReview.requestReview()`

+- On iOS, you can prompt for ratings up to three times in a 365-day period.
+- On Android, the limits are not specified and may change at any time.
+But Google Play enforces a time-bound quota on how often a user can be shown the review dialog.
+And calling the `requestReview` method more than once during a short period of time (for example, less than a month) might not always display a dialog.

 ### Write Reviews

 #### iOS